 The Old Notes were issued and sold on April 30, 1997 in a transaction not registered under the Securities Act in reliance upon an exemption from the registration requirements thereof.
 In general, the Old Notes may not be offered or sold unless registered under the Securities Act, except pursuant to an exemption from, or in a transaction not subject to, the Securities Act.
 The Exchange Notes are being offered hereby in order to satisfy certain obligations of the Company contained in the Registration Rights Agreement.
 Based on interpretations by the staff of the Securities and Exchange Commission (the "Commission") set forth in no-action letters issued to third parties, the Company believes that the Exchange Notes issued pursuant to the Exchange Offer in exchange for Old Notes may be offered for resale, resold or otherwise transferred by any holder thereof (other than any such holder that is an "affiliate" of the Company within the meaning of Rule 405 promulgated under the Securities Act) without compliance with the registration and prospectus delivery provisions of the Securities Act, provided that such Exchange Notes are acquired in the ordinary course of such holder's business, such holder has no arrangement with any person to participate in the distribution of such Exchange Notes and neither such holder nor any such other person is engaging in or intends to engage in a distribution of such Exchange Notes.
 However, the Company has not sought, and does not intend to seek, its own no-action letter, and there can be no assurance that the staff of the Commission would make a similar determination with respect to the Exchange Offer.
+This Prospectus, as it may be amended or supplemented, may be used by a participating nonaffiliated broker-dealer in connection with resales of the Exchange Notes where such Exchange Notes were acquired by such participating broker-dealer as a result of market-making activities or other trading activities.
 Notwithstanding the foregoing, each broker-dealer that receives Exchange Notes for its own account pursuant to the Exchange Offer must acknowledge that it will deliver a prospectus in connection with any resale of such Exchange Notes.
 The Letter of Transmittal states that by so acknowledging and by delivering a prospectus, a broker-dealer will not be deemed to admit that it is an "underwriter" within the meaning of the Securities Act.
 See "Plan of Distribution".
+Any person participating in the Exchange Offer who does not acquire the Exchange notes in the ordinary course of business: (i) may not tender its Private Notes in the Exchange Offer; and (ii) must comply with the registration and prospectus delivery requirements of the Securities Act.